 So I’m asking what we’re all thinking, but don’t always say out loud:

-Is it easier to dismiss Keith Porter Jr. because he was a Black man with a gun?
+Is it easier to dismiss Keith Porter Jr. because he was a black man?

-This isn’t about ranking grief or who is deserving of outrage.
-This is about recognition.
 It should not take the death of a white woman for the public to notice a pattern that has already been killing people.

 Keith Porter Jr. deserved the same humanity.